MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/experimentation-overview.md

 1. Click "Complete" to overwrite the default version of the page and publish the winning variation to all users of the website.

 ## Use Publish Groups to publish experiment variations
-Experiment variations created within Dynamics 365 Commerce can be published as a unit
+Experiment variations created within Dynamics 365 Commerce can be scheduled for publishing within a publish group.
+To do this:
+1.

 Click [here](https://docs.microsoft.com/en-us/dynamics365/commerce/publish-groups) to learn more about publish groups.

+> [!NOTE]
+> While adding a page to a publish group, any experiments running on it will be removed.

 ## Experiment status within Dynamics 365 Commerce
 An experiment in Dynamics 365 Commerce can be in one of the following status: